 - Nursing home neglect and abuse – With baby-boomers aging and entering nursing care facilities, stories of abuse and neglect are rampant across the nation.
 Sadly, Sarasota’s care facilities have not escaped scrutiny.
 In a recent case, a Florida court fined a Sarasota nursing home for not notifying the family of a resident’s deteriorating health and failing to offer adequate quality of life and quality of care programs for residents.
 Elders have rights when they are in a nursing home; a skilled personal injury attorney can advocate for them and make sure they receive the care they deserve and help them seek compensation for injuries they might have sustained from neglect or abuse.

 - Workplace injuries – When someone is injured at their job in Sarasota, they can often simply file a workers’ compensation claim with their employer’s insurance carrier to get a portion of medical expenses and lost wages.
 Yet, sometimes insurance carriers deny claims or reduce benefits, employers don’t carry proper insurance, or benefits only partially help because the extent of the injury and it’s recovery time are too large.
 Personal injury lawyers can help with the workers’ comp claim process and deal with insurance companies, while those who are injured concentrate on recovery and rehabilitation.

-The Process of Seeking Compensation
+What is The Process of Seeking Compensation?